How does each instrument sound? What are the instruments made of?

-These videos are part of a virtual educational program called Meet the Symphony that was created during the 2020-2021 concert season.
+These videos are part of a virtual educational program called Meet the Symphony.
 The program consists of four videos, each approximately 25 minutes long, and corresponding curriculum pieces.
 Each video introduces a different family of the orchestra.
 Following a brief introduction from Maestro Dominick, the musicians demonstrate their instruments, explain how their instruments create sound, and discuss their musical backgrounds.

 Corresponding lesson plans for the instrument family videos below are available through our Digital Classroom.

 Additionally, scroll down for short videos about each instrument of the orchestra.